alanpaxton/cake-android-client/README.txt

 NOTE: PLEASE DO NOT USE THIRD PARTY LIBRARIES.
 However, feel free to state which third party libraries you might have used.
 ***

+* Simple fixes for crash bugs.

+java.lang.RuntimeException: Your content must have a ListView whose id attribute is 'android.R.id.list'.

 Attached you’ll find the code for a simple mobile app to browse cakes.
 The developer who wrote this code was a summer intern and unfortunately did not manage to finish the project.
 The project compiles but the app crashes as soon as it runs.